zarf-dev/zarf/docs/components.md

 While Zarf is fairly unopinionated regarding what runs in your cluster, that is not to say that it's completely indifferent.
 It has _definite_ opinions, for example, about how to meet many common production application functionality needs&mdash;we call these opinions **components**.

-Think of a component as something like a named capability.
+Think of components as something like named capabilities.

-They're intended to fill in the space _around_ your apps; to do things that must be done but which aren't your core concern&mdash;things like running application logging & monitoring services, or installing (pre-configured) cluster management tooling.
+They're intended to fill in the space _around_ your apps; to do things that must be done but which aren't your core concern&mdash;things like running application logging & monitoring services, or installing pre-configured cluster management tooling.

+Backed by tooling you already know (and love) & structured to fill the gaps you don't want to have to think about, Zarf's components tie together common software sets and give you an easy, _named_ way to get them into your clusters.

 &nbsp;

 ## Available components

-Here's the list of components that Zarf currently supports along with the "magic strings" you pass through `zarf init --components` in order to use them:
+This is the list of components that Zarf currently supports along with the "magic strings" you can pass through `zarf init --components` in order to use them:

 |--components       |Description|
 |---                |---|